 Where a client has had a GP Mental Health Treatment Plan developed by a GP who is no longer managing the client's care, the new GP should attempt to access the client's existing plan from the previous GP and update the plan using the GP Mental Health Treatment Plan Review item.
 If this is not possible and the GP considers that exceptional circumstances apply, the GP could develop a new GP Mental Health Treatment Plan within the usual minimum period of 12 months.
 However, there should be clear reasons why a new plan needed to be developed.

 Clients who are being managed by their GP under a GP Mental Health Treatment Plan who need to access further referred services during a new calendar year do not need to have a new Treatment Plan prepared (unless required by the client’s clinical condition, needs or circumstances).

-A new referral for allied mental health services may be provided by the GP in the new calendar year where a client has used all previously referred services and the GP considers that the client requires additional allied mental health services (up to the calendar year entitlement of 10 sessions or 16 sessions for eligible clients under the exceptional circumstance in 2012 ).
+A new referral for allied mental health services may be provided by the GP in the new calendar year where a client has used all previously referred services and the GP considers that the client requires additional allied mental health services (up to the calendar year entitlement of 10 sessions).
 As noted above, it is not necessary to prepare a new Treatment Plan just to make a new referral for services.